MSukanec/archub/src/features/users/AUDIT-USERS.md

 2025-12-26 - Flattened modals/ - removed admin/ and plans/ subfolders, moved 12 modal files directly to modals/, updated all imports
 2025-12-26 - Moved MemberRow.tsx and PlanBadge.tsx to organization/components (they belong there)
 2025-12-26 - MAJOR: Separated forms from modals following FEATURE-AUDIT.md pattern:
-  - Created forms/: UserForm, PlanForm, NotificationForm, AnnouncementForm, ChangelogForm
+  - Created forms/: UserForm, PlanForm, NotificationForm, AnnouncementForm, ChangelogForm, SupportForm
   - Renamed modals: *FormModal → *Modal (UserModal, PlanModal, NotificationModal, AnnouncementModal, ChangelogModal)
+  - Moved SupportModal from components/ to modals/, extracted logic to SupportForm
   - Each form exports: FormPanel, ViewPanel (optional), useXxxForm hook
   - Each modal is now just an "envase" that imports and uses the form